 Our ethical standards

 To ensure that we maintain and develop these high ethical standards, our research must also adhere to the standards outlined in BSL's Research Ethics & Integrity Policy.
-Our own ethics applications must demonstrate:
+Our ethics applications must demonstrate:

 • the research will be relevant to the lives of people on low incomes